urfnet/URF.Core.Sample/README.md

 }
 ```
 #### Implementing Domain Logic with URF Service Pattern
 * All Methods are Virtual and Overridable as place holders for domain specific implementation business logic.
+This is the preferred implementation strategy for common developer uses cases e.g. adding any pre or post logic after inserting, updating or deleting.
-* Recommended and preferred all Web API Controllers initially injected using Service Pattern from the start, Service Pattern acts as a layer for domain logic to reside, a natural side effect of this is eliminating any potential opportunities for leaky domain implemntations ending up in Controllers.
-The ony concern of the Controller is to serve up HTTP requests.
+* Recommended and preferred all Web API Controllers initially injected using Service Pattern from the start.
+Service Pattern provides a layer for domain logic to reside as the application evolves over time.
+* A natural side effect of the Servie Pattern, is eliminating any potential opportunities for leaky domain implemntations ending up in Controllers.
+Other than edge cases, the ony concern of a Controller is to serve inbound HTTP requests and dispatch to the right Services.
 ```csharp
 public class CustomerService : Service<Customer>, ICustomerService
 {